 Module 1 – THE ROLE OF TRAFFIC PSYCHOLOGY IN SOCIETY

-Module 2 – UNDERSTANDING AND CONTROLLING EMOTIONS
+Module 2 – UNDERSTANDING AND REGULATING EMOTIONS

-• Psycho-physiological training for emotional control
+Psychophysiological training for emotional regulation.

 Module 3 – SUSTAINABLE MOBILITY

-• Cultural and environmental transition of mobility
+The cultural and environmental transition of mobility.

 Module 4 – AUTONOMOUS DRIVING AND TRANSPORT SYSTEMS

-• Individual and group attitudes and behaviours toward technological systems
+Individual and group attitudes toward technological systems.

-Module 5 – SAFE DRIVING FACTORS
+Module 5 – FACTORS UNDERLYING SAFE DRIVING

-Module 6 – FITNESS TO DRIVE EVALUATION
+Module 6 – ASSESSMENT OF DRIVING FITNESS

 Traffic Psychology is a psychological intervention area widespread in Europe, however, as highlighted in a document by the Consiglio Nazionale dell’Ordine degli Psicologi (CNOP, 2013, for further information, see: https://www.psy.it/allegati/aree-pratica-professionale/psicologo_del_traffico.pdf), not yet sufficiently developed in Italy.